steggie3/steggie3.github.io/_posts/2018-08-03-loan-default.md

 ---
 title:      Loan Default Prediction Machine Learning Project
-permalink: /projects/loan-default.html
+date:       2018-08-03 16:00:00 -0700
+categories: Tech
+tags:       [github, machine-learning, project]
 layout:     single
 classes:    wide
-author_profile: true
+permalink:  /projects/loan-default.html
+header:
+  teaser:   /assets/images/loan-default/teaser.png
 ---

 This is an exploratory project for me to apply different Machine Learning (ML) models and techniques and have a better understanding of how each of them work and interact with the data: